ytyulkinaxway/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 ### Product updates

-There are variations in how to install a new patch, service pack, or upgrade for a new AMPLIFY API Management version.
+There are variations in how to install a new patch, service pack, or upgrade for a new Amplify API Management version.
 But the overall approach is that:

 * For an upgrade or SP installation, you rebuild your base, ANM and Gateway/Manager images.
 * For a patch installation, you rebuild your ANM and Gateway/Manager images.